-NorthWest Congenital Heart Care is dedicated to providing the most comprehensive pediatric cardiac care in the Puget Sound Region, with clinics in Tacoma, Seattle, Issaquah, Puyallup, Renton, Centralia, Olympia, Silverdale and Aberdeen.
+NorthWest Congenital Heart Care is dedicated to providing the most comprehensive pediatric cardiac care in the Puget Sound Region, with clinics in Tacoma, Seattle, Issaquah, Puyallup, Renton, Centralia, Olympia and Silverdale.
 We provide consultation, treatment, support and education truly spanning the life of our children, from before a baby is born through early adulthood.
 Our expert team of caregivers provides unsurpassed, state-of-the-art medical care with compassion and understanding for the child and family.
 We offer a full-range of diagnostic techniques and therapeutic procedures specifically designed to enhance the care of infants, children, adolescents, and young adults with congenital or acquired heart disease.

 NorthWest Congenital Heart Care’s Preventive Cardiology Program is specifically designed to help identify and treat children who are at a higher risk of acquiring heart disease.
 In addition, we have a comprehensive Fetal Heart Program to improve prenatal diagnosis and treatment, thereby ensuring the best possible outcomes for infants born with heart disease.
 Our practice is accredited in both pediatric transthoracic echocardiography and fetal echocardiography by the Intersocietal Accreditation Commission (IAC).
 This voluntary accreditation recognizes our commitment to high quality patient care and provision of quality diagnostic testing.
 We also have the unique distinction of being the first accredited Fetal and Pediatric Echo Lab in the state of Washington and the only accredited Fetal Echo Lab and Pediatric Echo Lab in South Puget Sound.